ajaquith/markerbench/content/authors/_index.md

 ---
 title: Who We Are
 ---
-Markerbench specializes in high-consequence cybersecurity projects.
+Markerbench writes about high-consequence cybersecurity topics.
 The principals include: